-As of May 13, 2024, there were 20,555,600 shares of common stock issued and outstanding held of record by 8 stockholders.
+As of December 19, 2024, prior to the Reverse Stock Split, there were 20,555,600 shares of common stock issued and outstanding held of record by seven stockholders.
 No shares of preferred stock are issued and outstanding.

 Forward Stock Split